-Mergers come with massive IT challenges, but what if the right integration strategy could turn that complexity into $1 billion in savings?
-That’s exactly what happened when two major airlines unified their systems with Adaptigent.
+Mergers come with massive IT challenges, but what if the right post-merger IT integration strategy could turn that complexity into $1 billion in savings?
+That’s exactly what happened when two major airlines unified their enterprise systems with Adaptigent.

 When two major airlines announced their merger, the immediate challenge wasn’t customer loyalty or branding—it was technology.
-Merging fleets is one thing, but unifying the critical IT systems behind maintenance, parts tracking, and FAA compliance is another matter entirely.
+Merging fleets is one thing, but unifying the critical IT systems behind maintenance, parts tracking, and FAA compliance requires a scalable enterprise system integration approach that ensures real-time data access and operational continuity.

-In this behind-the-scenes look from our recent webinar, we explored the technical depth of this airline case study for the first time, offering a more detailed view into how Adaptigent helped a newly combined airline achieve operational continuity and regulatory approval in record time.
+In this behind-the-scenes look from our recent webinar, we explored the technical depth of this airline case study for the first time, offering a detailed view into how Adaptigent helped a newly combined airline achieve operational continuity, real-time system access, and regulatory approval in record time.

-The Challenge: Unifying Complex Part Systems Under Regulatory Pressure
+The Challenge: Post-Merger System Integration Under Regulatory Pressure

 The FAA required the merged airline to present a unified parts tracking system to move forward with the merger.
 But the situation wasn’t simple.
 Each airline had its own fleet, with one flying primarily Boeing and the other Airbus aircraft, each using separate back-end systems to manage millions of unique part numbers.